mtepenner/The-Rust-y-ATC/README.md

 Lessons learned
 * I learned to treat the Rust compiler as more of a strict mentor than the enemy.
 I encountered quite a few type mismatches and missing field errors which helped to prevent bugs at runtime
 * Making my code modular was also valuable for readability
-* Developing the PaneStatis enum allowed me to prevent planes from jumping to states that make no sense
+* Developing the PlaneStatus enum allowed me to prevent planes from jumping to states that make no sense
 * It was also reinstated to me the value in version control and helped me patch up my ability to do Git pulls whenever necessary